What is The LOT Downtown doing to ensure the safety of their guests?

 Where do we sit?

-Most people bring lawn chairs and blankets to use on the lawn for the free concerts.
+Most people bring lawn chairs and blankets to use on the lawn for the free concerts and movies.

 Are there bathrooms?